enis-ismail/sfcc-logs/README.md

 The API client ID must be created in the account.demandware.com console.
 Before being able to use `sfcc-logs` you must grant the required permissions to that client ID for accessing the logs folder through WebDAV in any target SFCC instance.

-To do so, access Business Manager and add the following to Administration -> Organization -> WebDAV Client Permissions, replacing the client_id value with your client id. **Note:** you may need to merge these settings with existing ones.
+To do so, access Business Manager and add the following to Administration -> Organization -> WebDAV Client Permissions, replacing the client_id value with your client ID. **Note:** you may need to merge these settings with existing ones.

 ```json
 {